-1. Within the framework of this Agreement, OLAF shall be authorised to carry out on-the-spot checks and inspections in order to establish whether there has been fraud, corruption or any other illegal activity affecting the financial interests of the European Union in accordance with Regulation (EU, Euratom) No 883/2013 of 11 September 2013, Regulation (EC, Euratom) No 2185/96 and Regulation (EC, Euratom) No 2988/95.

-2. On-the-spot checks and inspections shall be prepared by OLAF in close cooperation with the competent authorities of the Republic of Uzbekistan taking into account the requirements of the legislation of the Republic of Uzbekistan.
+- 1. Within the framework of this Agreement, OLAF shall be authorised to carry out on-the-spot checks and inspections in order to establish whether there has been fraud, corruption or any other illegal activity affecting the financial interests of the European Union in accordance with Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council1 and Council Regulations (Euratom, EC) No 2185/962 and (EC, Euratom) No 2988/953. - 2.
+On-the-spot checks and inspections shall be prepared by OLAF in close cooperation with the competent authorities of the Republic of Uzbekistan, taking into account the requirements of the legislation of the Republic of Uzbekistan.